alex-derby-2nd/found-test/README.md

 * This is the first time I have used electron
     - I had never touched electron before this project and it was interesting to learn
     - Although I do feel like I've barely scratched the service of it and intend to do some more digging in my spare time
-* More testing is required
+* More testing is required to get the coverage up
-    - Ideally I'd have gotten more tests done and set up a report for coverage, however I did not want to spend a lot of time on those
     - I try to work my best with TDD and did so for the most part.
 Particularily with the filter pipe.
 * The filter pipe has got a bit messy, ideally I'd refactor some of it down to more readable code